 Here’s one of our favorite muffin recipe that uses yogurt to make the muffins moist and delicious -Cranberry Orange Muffins!
 You could always change up the yogurt flavor or add in different fruits and nuts to this recipe.
 It’s up to you!

 I like Yoplait vanilla yogurt in about everything.
 It adds such a good flavor to whatever I put it in and it’s good for you!
 I think the next time I make these muffins, I’m going to try Yoplait Greek Yogurt.
 I am really loving all the different flavors and creaminess you can get out of it these days.

-Check out these Cranberry Orange Muffins the next time you’re looking for a healthy snack.
+Check out these Cranberry Orange Muffins the next time you’re looking for a healthy snack, and don’t miss my Lemon Muffins either!
 They’re so yummy!

 - 1 cup all-purpose flour

 - 1/2 teaspoon baking soda

 - 2 egg

 - In a small bowl, combine the flour, sugar, salt, baking powder and baking soda.